cdev-framework/cdev-website/content/docs/examples/httpendpoints.md

 # Build an HTTP API Endpoint
 {{<header_divider>}}

 HTTP endpoints have become one of the most ubiquitous ways of delivering software to end users.
-Cdev provides a simple interface for creating HTTP Apis and connecting them to `Serverless Functions`.
+Cdev provides a simple interface for creating HTTP APIs and connecting them to `Serverless Functions`.

 {{<break 1>}}
-## Create an Api
+## Create an API
 {{<codesnippet `/source_code/http_examples/simple_api_example.py`>}}